 If you use curbside check in, you won’t have to line up inside the check in area – which will be a time saver.
 If you have mobility issues, or need a wheelchair or buggy service to get you through to your departure gate, then this will also be a service you need to tip for.

 Staying at a hotel doesn’t mean that a guest has to tip every person they interact with when staying there.
 If you stay at a low level 2-3 star chain like a Best Western, Holiday Inn or a Choice Hotel (Sleep Inn, Comfort Inn etc) then a tip is rarely necessary for most things unless it’s a higher end version within that company.
 (Aside from Housekeeping of course, which you should tip for everywhere!)
 Basically if you carry your own bags and just ask for general information from the concierge/staff, then you don’t need to tip anyone at your accommodation – unless they offer additional things to guests, like booking you tours and so forth; or you require room service, or your room made up.

 If you’re staying at a boutique hotel, a Hilton, or anything that sits at 4 stars or higher, then you should definitely expect to tip for everything.

-So which services do you have to tip for at a hotel?
+So which services should you tip for at a hotel?

 Doorman have a variety of duties so it can be hard to work out what they assist you with for free.
 When it comes to opening the door – that’s always a freebie!
 If they call a taxi for you, or valet your car during your stay – that you should tip for.